 - School of Choice and Open Enrollment Friendships – This next point is rather tough to control or even foresee.
 Open enrollment and school of choice is more common than you might think.
 Some families may opt to do open enrollment because they are favoring a certain elementary school, for example.
 But, when middle school years roll around, they may opt to switch back to their home school for whatever reason, e.g. going back to work and needing to take advantage of the bus services, etc… However, this is really tough on the kids because they have developed strong friendships over the past six years.
 Breaking them up is difficult.

 Knowing what I know now, I still would not change what we’ve done in regards to Open Enrollment.
 The school we chose has been absolutely fantastic.
 But, on the same note, I can honestly say that our decisions were made just on the “nut and bolts” educational factors and not the social ones.
-So much so that we’re heavily considering moving to be closer to our kids’ new friends and also for the convenience.

 The pros and cons of Open Enrollment and School of Choice when it comes to educational factors are often crystal clear.
 The social factors are the ones that can prove to be challenging.